Michael Dummett (1925—2011)

 In philosophy of mathematics, the term "platonism" is used to describe the belief that at least some mathematical objects (for example, the natural numbers) exist independently of human reasoning and perception.
 The Platonist is a realist about numbers.
 There are various forms of opposition to platonism.
 One form of anti-realism about mathematical objects is known as intuitionism.

-From an intuitionistic perspective, to claim that some mathematical proposition, P, is true is to claim that there is a proof of P. It is the task of the mathematician to construct such proofs.
-To claim that the negation of P is true is to claim to have a proof that it is impossible to prove P. Of course, there is no guarantee that, for any arbitrary mathematical proposition, we will have either a proof of that proposition or a proof that no proof is possible.
+From an intuitionistic perspective, to claim that some mathematical proposition, P, is true is to claim that there is a proof of P, that is, that 'we' have access to a proof of P. It is the task of the mathematician to construct such proofs.
+To claim that the negation of P is true is to claim there is a proof that it is impossible to prove P. Of course, there is no guarantee that, for any arbitrary mathematical proposition, we will have either a proof of that proposition or a proof that no proof is possible.
 From the perspective of platonism, whether or not we have a proof, we know that P must be either true or false: mathematical reality guarantees that it has one of these two truth-values.
 From an intuitionist perspective, we have no such guarantee.

 Consider, for example, Goldbach's conjecture, the conjecture that every even number is the sum of two primes.
 So far, nobody has discovered either a proof or a counter-example.
 It makes sense, from a realist perspective, to suppose that this conjecture might be true because every one of the infinite series of even numbers is a sum or two primes, even though there might be no proof to be discovered.
 As far as the intuitionist is concerned, the only thing that could make it true that all even numbers are the sum of two primes is that there be a proof.
 For all we know, according to the intuitionist, there might be no proof and no counter-example, in which case there is nothing to give the conjecture a truth-value.